 Go to bed and get up at the same time every day.
 This helps regulate our body clock and makes sleep more natural.

-Lie-ins can seem great but try aim to keep wake-up times on weekdays and weekends to within two hours of each other, so you don’t throw out your sleep cycle.
+Lie-ins can seem great, but try to keep wake-up times on weekdays and weekends to within two hours of each other.
+This means you won’t throw out your sleep cycle.

 If you find it difficult to go to bed at a regular time, set an alarm as a reminder.

 Naps can make it more difficult to sleep at night, but for some, they help recharge you quickly.
 They don’t suit everyone though.
 Keep them under 45 minutes.

 Create a sleepy environment